 It is not mandatory to include these clauses if any of the limitations at 2.1 of the PT PCP apply.

 Note to tenderers: The Payment Times Procurement Connected Policy (PT PCP) imposes obligations on large businesses who enter into a contract with the Commonwealth to pay invoices under their new Subcontracts (up to $1 million (inc GST)) within 20 days.
 Late payments of invoices in scope will incur interest.
-Further information about the Payment Times Procurement Connected Policy is available from the Department of Treasury at:
+Further information about the Payment Times Procurement Connected Policy is available from the Department of Treasury at https://treasury.gov.au/small-business/payment-times-procurement-connected-policy.

-https://treasury.gov.au/small-business/payment-times-procurement-connected-policy.

 The PT PCP complements the Government Supplier Pay on Time or Pay Interest Policy.

 The following clauses will be included in the COD if:

-the tenderer is a Reporting Entity as at the date of its tender response; and
+• the Tenderer is a Reporting Entity as at the date of its tender response; and

-the estimated value all anticipated orders awarded under the standing offer is expected to exceed $4 million (GST inclusive).
+• the estimated value all anticipated orders awarded under the standing offer is expected to exceed $4 million (GST inclusive).

 The Contractor shall comply with the Payment Times Procurement Connected Policy (PT PCP), including the obligation to provide and comply with a PT PCP Remediation Plan (as defined in the PT PCP) when required to do so by the PT PCP Policy Team.